NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

     activate Toetsafname
     Note right of Toetsafname: endpoint /a/ooapi/offerings/<id> (GET) Toetsafname->>Toetsplanning: 200 - here it is!
-    Toetsplanning->>Toetsafname: And give me the students
+    Toetsplanning->>Toetsafname: And give me the students and employees activate Toetsafname
-    activate Toetsafname
     Note right of Toetsafname: endpoint /a/ooapi/offerings/<id>/associations (GET) Toetsafname->>Toetsplanning: 200 - here they are!